Better Call Saul: Season 4 (2018)

-Following the third season's end on June 27, 2017, AMC renewed the series for a 10-episode fourth season, which premiered on August 6, 2018.
-It was released on Blu-ray and DVD in region 1 on May 7, 2019; bonus features include audio commentary for every episode and several behind-the-scenes featurettes.
+Following the third season's end on June 27, 2017, AMC renewed the series for a 10-episode fourth season, which premiered on August 6, 2018, and concluded on October 8, 2018.

 In 2003, Jimmy regains his outgoing demeanor after Howard shoulders the blame for Chuck's death.
-Jimmy manages a cell phone store but makes more reselling prepaid phones to criminals.
+Jimmy manages a cell phone store but earns more by reselling prepaid phones to criminals.
 A year later, his law license reinstatement is denied over lack of remorse for Chuck.
-After faking mourning, he successfully appeals and practices as the "Saul Goodman" trade name.
+After faking mourning, he successfully appeals and practices as "Saul Goodman".
 Gus learns Nacho attempted to kill Hector and blackmails him into undermining the Salamancas.
 Mike escorts engineers who evaluate Gus's industrial laundry site as a potential underground meth lab.
-Gus hires Werner Ziegler to oversee construction, but Mike is ordered to kill Werner when he tries to escape.
+Gus hires Werner Ziegler to oversee construction, but Mike is ordered to kill Werner when he goes AWOL to spend time with his wife.
 Hector recovers from his stroke, but is mute and can only move his right index finger.
-His nephew, Lalo Salamanca, arrives to run Hector's business, learning of the construction project.
+His nephew, Lalo Salamanca, arrives to run Hector's business, and learns some details of Gus's construction project.

 In 2010, Gene is hospitalized after his collapse and later discharged.
 He becomes uneasy when a taxi driver with an Albuquerque Isotopes air freshener seems to recognize him.